PullRequestTimeout/dirt-server/README.md

 ### JSON Key and Value Sets

-"trail-name" returns a string value of the grammatically correct name of the trail.
+"trailName" returns a string value of the grammatically correct name of the trail.

-"description" at this point is an empty string.
-This will either be hardcoded into the JSON over time, or programmatically generated into the app with the OpenAI API.
-Placeholder key for now.
+"description" returns a string describing the trail briefly.
+This will need to be fine-tuned to provide a worthwhile prompt from the OpenAI API.

 "difficulty" returns a number from 1 to 4, each symbolising one of the four accepted mountainbiking difficulty ratings in North America:
 - 1 translates to "Green", and is easiest or for beginners.